prod-feng/SGE-QRSH-Wraper/README.md

 rsh_command                  /usr/bin/ssh -t
 ````

-then, qrsh -V -pty y -q gpu.q $SHELL should still work as the above.
+then, "qrsh -V  -q gpu.q $SHELL" should still work as the above(the -pty y does not affect here since it is set to use ssh).

 You can write a script to wrap the qrsh command above.